Polymyalgia rheumatica

 Overview

-Most people develop polymyalgia rheumatica after age 50.
-Sometimes this condition occurs with giant cell arteritis, a more serious condition that causes swelling, called inflammation, of the lining of the arteries.
+Most people get polymyalgia rheumatica between the ages of 70 and 80.
+Sometimes this condition happens with giant cell arteritis.
+Giant cell arteritis is a more serious condition that causes swelling, called inflammation, of the lining of the arteries.

 Symptoms

-Symptoms usually come on quickly and are worse in the morning.
+Symptoms most often come on quickly and are worse in the morning.
 Symptoms include aches or pain, usually in the shoulders, neck and hips.

 Treatments

-Treatment is usually a low dose of a corticosteroid, such as prednisone, taken by mouth.
+Treatment most often is a low dose of a corticosteroid, such as prednisone, taken by mouth.
 Most people feel better within a day or two with treatment.